openintegrationhub/openintegrationhub/docs/ServiceCollaborationOverview.md

 After receiving the `flow.started` event, the service starts accepting incoming messages from the flow's webhook URL and sends them to the corresponding queues to be handled by flow nodes.
 This is actually how it is accomplished today.
 The only difference is that webhooks service is retrieving all the required data about a webhook flow from its local DB.

-Please note that the webhooks service ignores the event if at least one of the following conditions is met:
+Please note that the webhooks service ignores the event if the following condition is met:

-- `cron` property is present in the event
+- `cron` property is set in the event

 Upon receiving the `flow.stopping` event, the service deletes the record for the given flow and stops accepting requests.